Ulifyi/x3dh-react-native/README.md

 At install time, clients generate a single signed PreKey, as well as a large list of unsigned PreKeys, and transmit all of them to the server.

+Please note that before running any command that involved `crypto.getRandomValues` you must first call and await `KeyHelper.ensureSecure` (see [isomorphic-webcrypto](https://github.com/kevlened/isomorphic-webcrypto)) for more details.

 ```js
 var signal = require('signal-protocol')